 Big surprise, this model isn't much of a runner.
 The wheel flanges are ridiculously huge, making even Code-80 turnouts a hazard (and you can flat out forget about Code-55 entirely - turnouts or otherwise).
-And why "they" (Atlas or Roco) decided to make this thing an 0-4-0 in terms of pickup is beyond me.
+And why they decided to make this thing an 0-4-0 in terms of pickup is beyond me.
 As is, it's a total stall machine.
-Yeah, once again, what we have here is a loco that will run around a simple circle of track more or less reliably, and that's about it.
+Like most early N scale switchers, what we have here is a loco that will run around a simple circle of track more or less reliably, but that's about it.

 Circa 1982, Atlas discontinued this model along with the rest of their line of Roco-made locomotives (coinciding with their new partnership with Kato).